Strong UK factory data sends sterling to 11-month high

-LONDON (Reuters) - Britain's pound climbed to its highest levels against the dollar since mid-September on Tuesday, as data showing UK manufacturing growth recovered from a seven-month low in July eased concerns about an economic slowdown.
+LONDON (Reuters) - Britain's pound climbed to its highest levels against the dollar since mid-September on Tuesday, as data showing UK factory activity growth recovered from a seven-month low in July eased concerns about an economic slowdown.

-Tuesday's Purchasing Managers' Index (PMI) survey climbed to 55.1, exceeding the 54.4 consensus in a Reuters poll of economists, helped by the biggest influx of new export orders since 2010.
+The Purchasing Managers' Index (PMI) survey for Britain's manufacturing sector climbed to 55.1, exceeding the 54.4 consensus in a Reuters poll of economists, helped by the biggest influx of new export orders since 2010.

 The numbers should hearten policymakers at the Bank of England, which will make a policy decision and release its latest quarterly Inflation Report on Thursday, and should soothe investors' fears that economic growth is deteriorating rapidly after a sluggish start to the year.